sjain93/web-crawler-go/README.md

 # 🌍 web-crawler-go
 ## Overview

-#### A web crawling solution, leveraging Go's robust concurrency features
+#### A web crawling solution, leveraging Go's concurrency features

 The primary focus is on crawling websites within a specific domain, ensuring a systematic and controlled exploration of web resources.
 By `concurrently fetching and processing` web pages, the crawler maximizes efficiency, ensuring a swift and parallelized exploration of the target domain.

 The project also serves as an example of the `Service Repository Layer` pattern, the code is organized into distinct layers, promoting modularity and maintainability.
 The service layer encapsulates business logic, the repository layer handles data access and storage, and the web crawler integrates seamlessly within this structure.
->This modularity is enforced via Go's implementation of interfaces, and can be found as a salient feature in both the repository and service layers.
+>This modularity is enforced via Go's implementation of interfaces, and can be found as a salient feature in the repository, crawler-instance, and service layers.

 ## Components